 - Starting with CopyStorm version 7.37.10, CopyStorm will automatically store “enough” VARCHAR columns as TEXT to make the table row size small enough.

-- In earlier CopyStorm versions, the parameter “Max Varchar” on the Advanced tab can be adjusted until table creation works.
+- In earlier CopyStorm versions, the parameter “Max Varchar” on the Configuration tab can be adjusted until table creation works.

 - “Max Varchar” determines the largest string that will be stored as a VARCHAR, larger strings will be stored as TEXT.

 - This parameter can be found in the Database Schema configuration section.